India's May Iran oil imports hit highest since March 2014

 In the first two months of the fiscal year that began in April India’s Iran oil imports surged by 42 percent to 316,800 bpd, the data showed.

-Iran says its nuclear program is peaceful and rejects allegations from Western countries that it wants the capability to produce atomic weapons.
+Iran says its nuclear programme is peaceful and rejects allegations from Western countries that it wants the capability to produce atomic weapons.

 Editing by Tom Hogue